Drug Abuse in Veterans

 • Among homeless veterans, 70% have a substance abuse disorder.

-Drug abuse in veterans is a very visible problem, but many of the effects of this tragedy go unnoticed.
-Rarely do people recognize heightened divorce rates among vets, and many believe increased suicide risk only affects those who went through combat.
+Rarely do people recognize heightened divorce rates among vets, and many believe increased suicide risk for military veterans only affects those who went through combat.
 In reality, substance abuse plays a significant role in nearly every hardship faced by veterans.

 The Time to Seek Help Is Now

-The U.S. Armed Forces receives droves of new recruits every single year.
-Unfortunately, many of those committed to serve don’t understand that their service could have effects that last a lifetime.
-If you’re a veteran dealing with substance abuse and mental health problems, you don’t need to “tough it out.”
-It takes incredible strength to reach out for help and get clean.
+The U.S. Armed Forces receive droves of recruits every single year.
+Unfortunately, many of those committed to serving don’t understand that their service could have effects that last a lifetime.
+If you’re a veteran dealing with substance abuse and other mental health issues or problems, you don’t need to “tough it out.”

 Contact us today to learn how we can help.